discordjs/guide/guide/oauth2/README.md

 </html>
 ```

 After running `npm i express`, you can start your server with `node index.js`.
-Once you start it, try connecting to `http://localhost:53134`, and you should see "Hoi!".
+Once started, connect to `http://localhost:53134`, and you should see "Hoi!".

 ::: tip
-Although we're using express, there are many other possible alternatives to handle a web server, such as: [fastify](https://www.fastify.io/), [koa](https://koajs.com/), and the [native Node.js http module](https://nodejs.org/api/http.html).
+Although we're using express, there are many other alternatives to handle a web server, such as: [fastify](https://www.fastify.io/), [koa](https://koajs.com/), and the [native Node.js http module](https://nodejs.org/api/http.html).
 :::

 ### Getting an OAuth2 URL

-Now that you have your web server up and running, it's time to get some information from Discord.
+Now that you have a web server up and running, it's time to get some information from Discord.
 Open [your Discord applications](https://discord.com/developers/applications/), create or select an application, and head over to the "OAuth2" page.

 ![OAuth2 application page](./images/oauth2-app-page.png)